 \section{Introduction}

-When electrons are injected coherently at one point on the boundary of a two-dimensional electron gas (2DEG), they can be focused by a perpendicular magnetic field $B$ onto another point of that boundary. \cite{Tsoi1999} In the classical regime, resonances are observed when a multiple of the cyclotron diameter equals the distance between the injecting and collecting point contacts.
+When electrons are injected coherently at one point on the boundary of a two-dimensional electron gas (2DEG), they can be focused by a perpendicular magnetic field $B$ onto another point of that boundary \cite{Tsoi1999}.
+In the classical regime, resonances are observed when a multiple of the cyclotron diameter equals the distance between the injecting and collecting point contacts.
 For large Fermi wavelength and long phase coherence length additional interference effects are observed.
-This regime of \textit{coherent electron focusing} has been studied for the first time by van Houten et al.\cite{Houten1989} Recently, the effects of disorder\cite{Maryenko2012} and spin-orbit interaction\cite{Usaj2004, Rokhinson2004, Dedigama2006, Reynoso2008, Kormanyos2010} were studied.
-It was also suggested to investigate the structure of graphene edges by coherent electron focusing.\cite{Rakyta2010} Moreover, a 2DEG in a strong magnetic field shows the quantum Hall effect, which is explained by the transport through \textit{edge channels} straight along the boundary of the system.\cite{Datta1997}
+This regime of \textit{coherent electron focusing} has been studied for the first time by van Houten et al. \cite{Houten1989}.
+Recently, the effects of disorder \cite{Maryenko2012} and spin-orbit interaction \cite{Usaj2004, Rokhinson2004, Dedigama2006, Reynoso2008, Kormanyos2010} were investigated and focusing experiments in graphene were performed \cite{Taychatanapat2013}.
+It was also discussed to study by coherent electron focusing the structure of graphene edges \cite{Rakyta2010} as well as Andreev reflections in normal-superconductor systems \cite{Polinak2006, Rakyta2007, Haugen2011}.
+Moreover, a 2DEG in a strong magnetic field shows the quantum Hall effect, which is explained by the transport through \textit{edge channels} straight along the boundary of the system \cite{Datta1997}.